Karl-Krauth/Sparse-GP/README.md

 `full_gaussian_mixture.py`, and `diagonal_gaussian_mixture.py`), and a kernel function implementation (`kernel.py`) and various likelihood models (`likelihood.py`).

+A thin wrapper around the model and various functions found in `optimizer.py` can be found in `src/savigp.py`.
+The wrapper aims to provide a scikit-like API and should be used for any purposes outside of the experiment framework.
 We also hold various utility functions in `util.py`.